Flashsolutions/buildlog-lasercutter-marlin/README.md

-* Utilise my exporter with Inkscape to design your cuts and rasters https://github.com/TurnkeyTyranny/laser-gcode-exporter-inkscape-plugin
+* Utilise my exporter with Inkscape to design your cuts and rasters https://github.com/TurnkeyTyranny/laser-gcode-exporter-inkscape-plugin replace the inkscape plugin files with the ones from flashsolutions

 * Burn your eyeballs out!
+* Seriously, always wear protective eyewear around Lasers!

 Features of this repo:
 ========================

 *   Modified for K40 power supplies that use 'Firing Pin Signal Low' to fire.
+*   Modified to work on MPCNC with a 2W laser
 *   Design in Inkscape, export to GCode, print!
 *   Raster image support, set your own max power level and have all pixel data appropriately shifted for intensity.
 Defaults to 270dpi
 *   Set your own feed rate in mm per minute.